What is the Employment Relations (Flexible Working) Act 2023?

 Stay up-to-date with UK employment law changes

-Overall, the proposed Employment Relations (Flexible Working) Bill could have a significant impact on UK employers and the nation’s workforce.
+Overall, the Employment Relations (Flexible Working) Act 2023 has had a significant impact on UK employers and the nation’s workforce.
 While there are challenges for employers to overcome, the benefits of flexible working arrangements are clear.

-The proposed Employment Relations (Flexible Working) Bill is a step towards creating a more modern and flexible working environment in the UK.
-The bill could potentially benefit both employees and employers, but it will require careful consideration and planning to ensure its successful implementation.
+The Employment Relations (Flexible Working) Act 2023 is a step towards creating a more modern and flexible working environment in the UK, benefiting both employees and employers.